artisticat1/nl-syntax-highlighting/README.md

 ## Acknowledgements

-This plugin uses the [compromise](https://github.com/spencermountain/compromise) natural language processing library to detect parts of speetch.
+This plugin uses the [compromise](https://github.com/spencermountain/compromise) natural language processing library to detect parts of speech.